sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 .. math:: \frac{56 + 31 + 56 + 8 + 32}{5} = \frac{183}{5} = 36.60

 Of course, this definition of the mean is not news to anyone.
-Averages (i.e., means) are used so often in everyday life that thit is pretty familiar stuff.
+Averages (i.e., means) are used so often in everyday life that this is pretty familiar stuff.
 However, since the concept of a mean is something that everyone already understands, I will use this as an excuse to start introducing some of the mathematical notation that statisticians use to describe this calculation, and